 If the ROPS is an occupational pension sponsored by the individual’s employer, the 25% tax charge doesn’t apply either.

-Depending on your personal circumstances and whether you comply with conditions stated above, ROPS might be a perfect option for you.
-To understand whether this is the case, and whether you can benefit from transferring your pension to a ROPS, seek qualified advice.
+Depending on your personal circumstances and whether you comply with the conditions stated above, ROPS might be a perfect option for you.
+To understand whether this is the case and whether you can benefit from transferring your pension to a ROPS, seek qualified advice.

 If you are eligible for a UK state pension, it will be paid to you no matter where in the world you choose to live.